Femia > Health Library > Pregnancy > Pregnancy week by week > Exploring week 18: What’s happening with baby and your changing body

 Your body at 18 weeks pregnant

 By week 18, your uterus is expanding, and it may be close to your belly button.
 This shift, along with increased weight, can lead to changes in posture, back discomfort, and even mild balance issues.
+It’s crucial to check your weight gain during pregnancy to ensure that you’re supporting your baby’s growth and adjusting to the changes in your body.
 Your growing belly may start to affect your center of gravity, so it’s essential to wear supportive shoes and be mindful of movements.
 With your baby moving more actively, some women feel those first gentle kicks, a wonderful milestone that connects you even more closely to your little one.

 18-week pregnant belly